THE NIGHTMARE HAS ENTERED ITS 19TH YEAR

-Approximately for the last fifteen years, a nightmare is imposed on Pinar Selek, her family and all of us who are waiting for justice.
-This case which has stopped being a legal mistake or a defect, and turned into a massacre of the law, has entered its 15th year.
+For the last nineteen years, a nightmare is imposed on Pinar Selek, her family and all of us who are waiting for justice.
+This case which has stopped being a legal mistake or a defect, and turned into a massacre of the law, has entered its 19th year.